 Searching for the right business to purchase means looking for one that is up for sale, surely?
 Well, no.

 It often makes sense to look for a going concern that is currently for sale, but that is not the full story by any means.
 In fact, off-market business acquisitions make a good proportion of the total businesses that are sold in any given period.
-Indeed, searching for businesses to buy which have not been marketed for sale makes a great deal of sense for certain types of business or investor.
+Indeed, searching for businesses to buy which have not been marketed for sale makes a great deal of sense for certain types of businesses or investors.

-Firstly, businesses which operate in certain market niches may not come up for sale regularly, and might never be for sale.
+Firstly, businesses that operate in certain market niches may not come up for sale regularly, and might never be for sale.
 Furthermore, some businesses that are being sold demand a premium price which may not reflect the true market rate.
 Why not simply approach the owner of a similarly sized off-market business with a buy out proposition if you think that the asking price of the marketed business option is overly high?
 Lastly, there is the question of competition to consider.

 When a business is marketed for sale, there may well be multiple buyers interested in it.
 All of the associated bidding activity may mean that the sale price is driven up or that the business sale is delayed while numerous purchase propositions are weighed up and assessed.
 Of course, offering to buy a business that has not been marketed may result in a rejection.
 As the old adage goes: if you don’t ask you don’t get.